 In addition, we assist Norwegian citizens who wish to work in a regulated profession within the EU/EEA.
 We are also available to assist the authorities and national contact points of other countries with the same kind of information.

-National contact points in other countries
+Assistance centres in other countries